Joseph Warren, say some today, would have been the first president of the United States had he not been killed at the Battle of Bunker Hill.

 On June 13, colonial leaders learned the British planned to send troops to take the unoccupied hills surrounding the besieged city.
 That night, 1,200 colonial troops stealthily occupied Bunker Hill and Breed’s Hill and built an earthworks.

-Warren had been commissioned a major general in the Massachusetts militia, but insisted on fighting as a private in the thick of the fighting.
+Warren had been commissioned a major general in the Massachusetts militia.
+However, he insisted on fighting as a private in the thick of the battle.
 He asked Gen. Israel Putnam where the heaviest fighting would be.

-During the battle he fought behind the earthworks until the patriots’ ammunition was exhausted.
+During the battle he fought behind the earthworks until the patriots exhausted their ammunition.
 He stayed there to give the militia time to escape while the British made their final assault.
-A British officer recognized him and shot him in the head.
+A British officer then recognized him and shot him in the head.
 He died instantly, six days after his 34th birthday.

 The British stripped his body and stabbed it beyond recognition, then threw him into a shallow grave with another patriot killed in the battle.
 Paul Revere later identified his body.